-In the world of sports, fatigue can be defined as the inability to maintain a given exercise intensity.
-This can mean falling off your pace if you are running, rowing, or swimming, or struggling to complete those last few repetitions in your strength workout.
+In the world of sports, fatigue can be defined as the inability to maintain a given exercise at a high intensity.
+This can mean falling off a goal pace in running, rowing, or swimming, or struggling to complete those last few repetitions in your strength training workout.
 Peripheral fatigue is an athlete’s inability to maintain their expected level of exercise intensity.
 Several factors play into peripheral fatigue, often acting in combination.

 There are many causes of fatigue that range from impairment within the muscles to psychological reasons for the decreased intensity.
-Any one or a combination of these can affect your peripheral fatigue.
+Any one or a combination of these can affect an athlete's peripheral fatigue.

-- Metabolite Depletion: ATP (adenosine triphosphate) and CP (creatine phosphate) levels both decline with the onset of exercise.
-To review, ATP is the main energy source for the majority of cellular functions in your body and CP works to help maintain ATP levels by donating a phosphate group to ADP to make ATP.
+ATP (adenosine triphosphate) and CP (creatine phosphate) levels both decline with the onset of exercise.
+To review, ATP is the main energy source for the majority of cellular functions in the body and CP works to help maintain ATP levels by donating a phosphate group to ADP to make ATP.
 As these metabolites deplete (especially CP), muscle fatigue will set in as there is less energy to fuel muscle contractions.

-- Metabolite Accumulation: The accumulation of dihydrogen phosphate (H2PO4-) and Lactic Acid (H=) cause muscle contractions to decrease in force.
-An increase in phosphate levels in the muscle causes a decrease in the force of muscle contraction.
-Lactic Acid accumulation also decreases muscle power by displacing Calcium ions that are essential to the process of muscle contraction.
+The accumulation of dihydrogen phosphate (H2PO4-) and Lactic Acid (H=) cause muscle contractions to decrease in overall force.
+An increase in phosphate levels in the muscle, then causes a decrease in the force of muscle contraction.
+Accumilation of Lactic Acid also decreases muscle power by displacing Calcium ions that are essential to the process of muscle contraction.

-Peripheral fatigue is a part of elite athletics.
-Energy sources deplete and harmful metabolites accumulate, both contributing to the inability to maintain exercise intensity.
-Not only do cellular changes within the muscle contribute to fatigue, but there is also increasing evidence that the brain has a major effect on an athlete’s perception of fatigue.
+Peripheral fatigue is a part of elite athletics and is almost unavoidable at certain times.
+Energy sources are depleted and harmful metabolites accumulate, both contributing to the inability to maintain full exercise intensity.
+Not only do cellular changes within the muscle contribute to fatigue, but there is increasing evidence that the brain has a major effect on an athlete’s perception of fatigue.
 The human body is a complex network and the connections between the nervous and muscular systems are essential to proper function and high-level performance.
-Fatigue is not preventable; however, proper nutrition, hydration and the right mindset going into a hard workout or race can all help delay fatigue onset and help you reach your goals.
+Fatigue is not preventable; however, with proper nutrition, hydration and the right mindset going into a hard workout or race can help delay fatigue onset and help athletes go further than they might think.